-- · Why is distributed decision making desirable? - Fault Tolerance! - A group of machines can come to a decision even if one or more of them fail during the process - " Simple failure mode called "failstop" (different modes later) - After decision made, result recorded in multiple places - · Undesirable feature of Two-Phase Commit: Blocking - One node can tie up the others - Alternative: There are alternatives such as "Three Phase Commit" which don't have this blocking problem - · What happens if one or more of the nodes is malicious? - Malicious: attempting to compromise the decision making - Question: is it possible to make a good decision despite the presence of malicious nodes?
+- · Why is distributed decision making desirable? - Fault Tolerance! - A group of machines can come to a decision even if one or more of them fail during the process - " Simple failure mode called "failstop" (different modes later) After decision made, result recorded in multiple places - Undesirable feature of Two-Phase Commit: Blocking - One machine can be stalled until another site recovers: - " Site B writes "prepared to commit" record to its log. sends a "yes" vote to the coordinator (site A) and crashes - " Site A crashes - " Site B wakes up, check its log, and realizes that it has voted "yes" on the update.
+It sends a message to site A asking what happened.
+At this point, B cannot decide to abort because update may have committed - " B is blocked until A comes back - A blocked site holds resources (locks on updated items, pages pinned in memory, etc) until learns fate of update - · Alternative: There are alternatives such as "Three Phase Commit" which don't have this blocking problem - · What happens if one or more of the nodes is malicious?

+- Malicious: attempting to compromise the decision making